topherchris420/dhnamic-glyph/README.md

 ---

-## ✨ What is Resonance Glyph Decoder?
+## ✨ Cognitive Signature Mapper (CSM)?

-The **Resonance Glyph Decoder** is a revolutionary AI-powered interface that transforms natural language, voice patterns, and symbolic inputs into dynamic visual glyphs representing cognitive-emotional states.
+The **Cognitive Signature Mapper (CSM)** is a revolutionary AI-powered interface that transforms natural language, voice patterns, and symbolic inputs into dynamic visual glyphs representing cognitive-emotional states.
 Using open-source LLaMA models via Groq's lightning-fast inference, it creates real-time symbolic representations of your inner resonance.

 ### 🎯 Core Philosophy